rspamd/rspamd/doc/faq.md

 rspamadm confighelp workers.normal.task_timeout
 ```

-and more general:
+and more generally:

 ```
 rspamadm confighelp -k timeout
 ```

 ### What is the difference between `rspamc` and `rspamadm`
-Rspamadm is administration tool that works with **local** rspamd daemon via unix socket and performs some management tasks.
-You could get help for this tool and all subtools by typing:
+rspamadm is an administration tool that works with the **local** rspamd daemon via a unix socket and performs management tasks.
+You can get help for this tool, and its options, by typing:

 ```
 rspamadm help
 rspamadm help <command>
 ```

-Rspamc is a client for rspamd remote daemon.
-It can talk with rspamd scanner process or rspamd controller process using HTTP (with optional encryption) protocol, get and fine-print the results.
-It can do such tasks as scanning, learning and getting statistics:
+rspamc is a client for an rspamd remote daemon.
+It can communicate with an rspamd scanner process or rspamd controller process using the HTTP (with optional encryption) protocol, getting and displaying the results.
+It can do tasks such as scanning, learning and getting statistics:

 ```
 rspamc message.eml # Scan a message